Cuauhtlatoatzin/indigenous-peoples-history/README.md

 ## Yana RHS, Siberia (28000 BCE)

-This is technically not "North America", but it's connected and may demonstrate part of the path our ancestors took to get here.
+This is technically not "North America", but it's connected and may demonstrate part of the path some of our ancestors took to get here.

 * [Pringle, H. (2014) Welcome to Beringia.
 Science.
 343(6174): 961-963.](https://science.sciencemag.org/content/343/6174/961)
 * [By V. V. Pitulko, P. A. Nikolsky, E. Yu.
 Girya, A. E. Basilyan, V. E. Tumskoy, S. A. Koulakov, S. N. Astakhov, E. Yu.
 Pavlova, M. A. Anisimov (2004) The Yana RHS Site: Humans in the Arctic Before the Last Glacial Maximum.
 Science.
 303(5654): 52-56.](https://science.sciencemag.org/content/303/5654/52.full?_ga=2.223773532.61086061.1566785266-478062606.1565127902) &mdash; [PDF](https://www.academia.edu/17919797/The_Yana_RHS_Site_Humans_in_the_Arctic_Before_the_Last_Glacial_Maximum) &mdash; Clovis like tools.
 Would be considered western Beringia (the name of the land bridge).